Ulaskarakoc/ukblog/content/authors/admin/_index.md

 - Principal Investigators
 ---

 I am a member of Economics Department of Kadir Has University.
-My current research focuses the regional inequalites, the West-East divide, industry location and railroads during the twentieth century.
-Besides, I am working with World Wildlife Fund-Turkey on a project regarding the drivers of the farmer's adoption of local wheat seeds.
-Also, I am consulting World Bank with a project on labor market participation and entrepreneurship of Syrian migrants.
+My current research focuses the regional inequalities, industry location and railroads during the twentieth century.
+Besides, I am working with World Wildlife Fund-Turkey on a project regarding the drivers of the farmer's adoption of conservative agriculture techniques.
+I am also consulting World Bank with a project on labor market participation and entrepreneurship of Syrian migrants.

-I am interested in the social science applications of the state-of-the-art computational methods in statistical programming, data visualization, text mining and spatial analysis.
+I am interested in the state-of-the-art computational methods in statistical programming, data visualization, text mining and spatial analysis.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/karakoc_resume_academic.pdf" "newtab" >}}resumé{{< /staticref >}}.